 Funding and Activities of the “Small Light Campaign”

-To promote these activities, nine members of the Regional Development Dept.'s Social Design Office are serving as full-time secretariat staff.
+To get the campaign rolling, three out of the nine members belonging to the Regional Development Department's Social Design Office are working as full-time secretariat staff.

 The “Osaka Gas Tomoshibi Club”